Billy the Kid: Capture and escape

 Following his sentencing, Bonney was moved to Lincoln, where he was held under guard on the top floor of the town courthouse.
 On the evening of April 28, 1881, while Garrett was in White Oaks collecting taxes, Deputy Bob Olinger took five other prisoners across the street for a meal, leaving James Bell, another deputy, alone with Bonney at the jail.
 He asked to be taken outside to use the outhouse behind the courthouse; on their return to the jail, Bonney—who was walking ahead of Bell up the stairs to his cell—hid around a blind corner, slipped out of his handcuffs, and beat Bell with the loose end of the cuffs.
 During the ensuing scuffle, Bonney grabbed Bell's revolver and fatally shot him in the back as Bell tried to get away.

 Bonney, with his legs still shackled, broke into Garrett's office and took a loaded shotgun left behind by Olinger.
 He waited at the upstairs window for Olinger to respond to the gunshot that killed Bell and called out to him, "Look up, old boy, and see what you get."
 When Olinger looked up, Bonney shot and killed him.
 After about an hour, Bonney freed himself from the leg irons with an axe.
-He obtained a horse and rode out of town; according to some stories he was singing as he left Lincoln.
+He obtained a horse and rode out of town; according to some stories, he was singing as he left Lincoln.

 Recapture and death

 While Bonney was on the run, Governor Wallace placed a new $500 bounty on the fugitive's head.
 Almost three months after his escape, Garrett, responding to rumors that Bonney was in the vicinity of Fort Sumner, left Lincoln with two deputies on July 14, 1881, to question resident Pete Maxwell, a friend of Bonney's.
 Maxwell, son of land baron Lucien Maxwell, spoke with Garrett the same day for several hours.
 Around midnight, the pair were sitting in Maxwell's darkened bedroom when Bonney unexpectedly entered.

 Accounts vary as to the course of events.
-According to the canonical version, as he entered the room, Bonney failed to recognize Garrett due to the poor lighting.
+According to the canonical version, when he entered the room, Bonney failed to recognize Garrett due to the poor lighting.
 Drawing his revolver and backing away, Bonney asked "¿Quién es? ¿Quién es?"
 (Spanish for "Who is it?
 Who is it?").
 Recognizing Bonney's voice, Garrett drew his revolver and fired twice.
 The first bullet struck Bonney in the chest just above his heart, while the second missed.
-Garrett's account leaves it unclear whether Bonney was killed instantly or took some time to die.

 A few hours after the shooting, a local justice of the peace assembled a coroner's jury of six people.
 The jury members interviewed Maxwell and Garrett, and Bonney's body and the location of the shooting were examined.
 The jury certified the body as Bonney's and, according to a local newspaper, the jury foreman said, "It was the Kid's body that we examined."
 Bonney was given a wake by candlelight; he was buried the next day and his grave was denoted with a wooden marker.